 The 2018 Amended SVB Loan provides for interest to be paid at a rate of 9.0% per annum.
 Interest-only payments were due monthly through June 30, 2019.
 Thereafter, in addition to interest accrued during such period, the monthly payments include an amount equal to the outstanding principal at June 30, 2019 divided by 30 months.
-At maturity (or earlier prepayment), the Company is also required to make a final payment equal to 4.0% of the original principal amount borrowed.
+In April 2020, the Company entered into a deferral agreement with SVB (the Deferral Agreement) for an interest-only payment period of 6 months, with a corresponding 6 month extension to the maturity date to June 2022.
+All other key terms and conditions of the 2018 Amended SVB Loan remained unchanged and the transaction was accounted for as a debt modification.

-The 2018 Amended SVB Loan provides for prepayment fees of 2.0% of the amount prepaid if the prepayment occurs after May 3, 2019 but prior to May 3, 2020 and 1.0% of the amount prepaid if the prepayment occurs thereafter.
+At maturity (or earlier prepayment), the Company is required to make a final payment equal to 4.0% of the original principal amount borrowed.
+The 2018 Amended SVB Loan provides for prepayment fees of 1.0% of the amount prepaid if the prepayment occurs after May 3, 2020.

 The 2018 Amended SVB Loan is collateralized by substantially all of the Company's assets, other than the Company's intellectual property, and contains customary conditions of borrowing, events of default and covenants, including covenants that restrict the Company's ability to dispose of assets, merge with or acquire other entities, incur indebtedness and make distributions to holders of the Company's capital stock.
 Should an event of default occur, including the occurrence of a material adverse change, the Company could be liable for immediate repayment of all obligations under the 2018 Amended SVB Loan.
-As of September 30, 2019, the Company was in compliance with all covenants and conditions of the 2018 Amended SVB Loan.
+As of March 31, 2020, the Company was in compliance with all covenants and conditions of the 2018 Amended SVB Loan.

-In connection with the 2018 Amended SVB Loan, the Company issued SVB a warrant to purchase 53,639 shares of its common stock at an exercise price of \$2.61 per share.
+In connection with the 2018 Amended SVB Loan, the Company issued SVB a warrant to purchase 5,363 shares of its common stock at an exercise price of \$26.10 per share.
 The warrant is fully exercisable and expires on May 3, 2025.
 The fair value of the warrant and the final payment related to the 2018 Amended SVB Loan were recorded as debt discounts and are being amortized to interest expense using the effective interest method over the term of the debt, in addition to the remaining unamortized discounts related to the 2017 Amended SVB Loan.

-At September 30, 2019, the Company had the following exercisable outstanding warrants for the purchase of common stock issued in connection with the Company's loan agreements with SVB:
+At March 31, 2020, the Company had the following exercisable outstanding warrants for the purchase of common stock issued in connection with the Company's loan agreements with SVB: